 If driving in your own personal car, you are legally required to have at least the minimum amount of insurance obligated by law (covers you if you damage property and other alike situations, often referred to as third-party insurance).

-If you are driving in a family relatives car– for example your parents car- you are allowed to be covered by their existing insurance, however their current insurance bill will rise.
+If you are driving in a family relatives car – for example your parents car- you must inform the insurance company to ensure you are allowed to be covered by their existing insurance.
+This may increase their insurance bill.

 There is another cost involved, too, that come with owning a provisional driving licence- insurance.
 Insurance is legally required for all drivers, whether they are on a provisional licence or have had their licence for decades.
 Insurance fees for starter drivers is known all across the UK to be astronomical, however for drivers on a provisional licence the costs dips slightly due to the added safety of a supervisor.
 The reasoning behind insurance being higher for younger drivers is because they are, statistically speaking, much more likely to get into an accident.